galaxyproject/galaxy-hub/src/admin/use-galaxy-rsync/index.md

 ## Obtaining Reference Data with Rsync or HTTP

-In addition to directly mounting the data, it can be fetched with [Rsync][rsync.samba.org] or over the web using HTTP.
+In addition to directly mounting the data, it can be fetched with [Rsync][rsync] or over the web using HTTP.
 Rsync is a particularly useful tool for this as it is able to both recursively retrieve data, as well as skip data that is already present on the local side that has not changed.

 The [Rsync Data Manager][rsync-dm] also fetches data from the reference data rsync server.